ansible-collections/ansible.utils/README.md

 ### Developer notes

 - 100% code coverage is the goal, although it's not always possible.
 Please include unit and integration tests with all PRs.
 PRs should not cause a decrease in code coverage.
-- filter plugins should be 1 per file, with an included DOCUMENTATION string/or reference a lookup plugin with the same name.
+- Filter plugins should be 1 per file, with an included DOCUMENTATION string, or reference a lookup plugin with the same name.
-- action, filter and lookup plugins should use argspec validation, see AnsibleArgSpecValidator
+- Action, filter, and lookup plugins should use argspec validation.
+See [AnsibleArgSpecValidator](https://github.com/ansible-collections/ansible.utils/blob/main/plugins/module_utils/common/argspec_validate.py).
 - This collection should not depend on other collections for imported code
 - Use of the latest version of black is required for formatting (black -l79)
-- The README contains a table of plugins, the collection_prep utilities make this easy to maintain
+- The README contains a table of plugins.
+Use the [collection_prep](https://github.com/ansible-network/collection_prep) utilities to maintain this.

 ### Code of Conduct